-At the same time, the negative developments seem to have brought about in Moscow (and apparently also in Grozny) a growing sense of urgency for the need to revive and step up the negotiating process between the federal and the Chechen authorities.
-Notably during the second quarter of 1999 a significant number of official statements were issued from both sides on the necessity of holding a "summit" meeting between Presidents Yeltsin and Maskhadov.
-Although the basic political disagreement on the republic's future constitutional status seemed likely to remain unresolved, the first and foremost aim of such a summit would presumably be to lay down the main modalities for active co-operation in handling the most pressing issues, viz. putting an end to banditry, terrorism and kidnappings; and taking steps towards restoring the Chechen economy, including the implementation of previously agreed economic reconstruction programmes.
-With a more long-term perspective, such a summit could also be a first step towards reviving the defunct negotiation process aimed at implementing the Khasavyurt Agreement of 31 August 1996.
+At the same time, the negative developments seem to have brought about in Moscow (and apparently also in Grozny) a growing sense of urgency concerning the need to revive and step up the negotiating process between the Federal and the Chechen authorities.
+Notably during the second quarter of 1999 there were issued a significant number of official statements from both sides on the necessity of holding a "summit" meeting between presidents Yeltsin and Maskhadov.
+Although the basic political disagreement on the republic's future constitutional status would seem likely to remain unresolved, the first and foremost aim of such a summit would presumably be to lay down the main modalities for active cooperation in handling the most pressing issues, viz. putting an end to banditry, terrorism and kidnappings; and taking steps towards restoring the Chechen economy, including the implementation of previously agreed economic reconstruction programmes.
+In a more long-term perspective, such a summit could also be a first step towards reviving the defunct negotiation process aimed at implementing the Khasav-Yurt Agreement of 31 August 1996.

-Viewed in this context, it seems likely that the wave of terrorist acts during the spring and early summer of 1999 had the combined political aims of destabilizing President Maskhadov's regime, breaking relations between Moscow and Grozny and provoking a failure of the proposed meeting between Presidents Yeltsin and Maskhadov.
+Viewed in this context, it seems likely that the wave of terrorist acts during the spring and early summer of 1999 had the combined political aims of destabilizing president Maskhadov's regime, of breaking relations between Moscow and Grozny and provoking a failure of the proposed meeting between presidents Yeltsin and Maskhadov.

-Since early 1999, the Chechen side has repeatedly expressed the desirability of including a third party - preferably the OSCE - in a resumed negotiation process with the federal authorities.
-In a number of talks with Russian representatives, the Assistance Group consistently confirmed its readiness to assume this task - in terms of its mandate, and if and when the parties should so desire.
-The prevailing view in Moscow has continued to follow the restrictive line expressed in the Russian Federation's Statement of 13 March 1997, which maintained that the part of the Assistance Group's mandate related to mediation efforts had been carried out in full, and that no further third-party involvement in a resumed Russian-Chechen dialogue was envisaged.
-In their talks with the Assistance Group, some federal spokesmen, including the then (24 March 1999) Minister of Interior Sergei Stepashin, nevertheless indicated that some form of involvement - for example in observer or advisory capacity - on the part of the Assistance Group could be useful.
+Since early 1999, the Chechen side has repeatedly expressed the desirability of including a third party - preferably the OSCE - in a resumed negotiation process with the Federal authorities.
+In a number of talks with Russian representatives, the Assistance Group consistently confirmed its readiness to undertake such involvement - in terms of its mandate, and if and when the parties should so desire.
+The prevailing view in Moscow has continued to follow the restrictive line expressed in the RF Statement of 13 March 1997, which maintained that the part of the Assistance Group's mandate related to mediation efforts had been carried out in full, and that no further third-party involvement in a resumed Russian-Chechen dialogue was envisaged.
+In their talks with the Assistance Group, some Federal spokesmen, including the then (24 March) Minister of Interior Sergei Stepashin, nevertheless indicated that some form of involvement - for example in observer or advisory capacity - on the part of the Assistance Group could be useful.

-A prerequisite for an eventual revival of the Russian-Chechen negotiating process would, however, seem to be that a "summit" meeting between Presidents Yeltsin and Maskhadov take place as proposed.
-Despite continuing assurances from both sides that the summit would go ahead, the preparations dragged on throughout the summer.
-In this connection, the repeated changes of governments in Moscow probably had a disruptive effect, as did certainly the ever-increasing incidents of armed encounters on the Chechen administrative border and in adjacent regions, culminating so far in the larger-scale hostilities unleashed by the intrusions (from 7 August 1999) into Dagestan of Chechen-trained armed groups, led by the notorious warlords Shamil Basaev and Al-Khattab.
+A prerequisite for an eventual revival of the Russian-Chechen negotiating process would, however, seem to be that a "summit" meeting between presidents Yeltsin and Maskhadov take place as proposed.
+Despite continuing assurances from both sides that the summit would go ahead, the preparations dragged out during the summer.
+In this connection, the repeated changes of governments in Moscow probably had a disruptive effect, as did certainly the everincreasing incidents of armed encounters on the Chechen administrative border and in adjacent regions, culminating so far with the larger-scale hostilities unleashed by the intrusions (from 7 August) into Dagestan of Chechen-trained armed groups, led by the notorious warlords Shamil Basayev and Al-Khattab.